|Land Area||1,943,945 km2|

 The state of Nuevo León has a gross domestic product per capita (PPP) of $27,000, making it the richest state in Mexico.

 The 10 Richest States In Mexico

-What is the Biggest City in Mexico?
+What are the Biggest Industries in Mexico?